cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 overflows.

 Each encryption or decryption operation increments the sequence number for the context in use.
-A given context SHOULD be used either only for encryption or only for decryption.
+A given context MUST be used either only for encryption or only for decryption.
+For example, initiators in a higher-level protocol may encrypt messages that are then decrypted by corresponding responders.
+In this example, responders MUST NOT encrypt messages back to initiators using their context, as doing so may result in key and nonce reuse.
+Higher-level protocols built on HPKE may use the Export interface to derive separate read and write keys and nonces for bidirectional encryption if needed.
+See {{hpke-export}} for more details.

-It is up to the application to ensure that encryptions and decryptions are done in the proper sequence, so that the nonce values used for encryption and decryption line up.
+It is up to the application to ensure that encryptions and decryptions are done in the proper sequence, so that encryption and decryption nonces align.
 If a Seal or Open operation would cause the `seq` field to wrap, then the implementation MUST return an error.

 ~~~~~
 def Context.Nonce(seq):